jimmybach/caseathon_bottom_feeders/README.md

 # Object Detection
 > ## Objective & Approach
 > Our goal was to train an AI model to locate and identify marine organisms within images.
-We used a pre-trained model from Ultralytics(https://docs.ultralytics.com/).
+We used a pre-trained model from [Ultralytics](https://docs.ultralytics.com/).
 First, we trained the model for 100 epochs, using the data provided for the case competition.
 Then, we ran the function, model.tune, to improve accuracy and the base kinetic algorithms to tune model parameters.
->
 > ## Prompts & Outputs
->
->
+> We used ChatGPT to aid in writing code.
+Here is a link to a [document](insert link here) with a copy of the conversation transcript.
 > ## Code
 >```python
 >